skkusal/symtuner/README.md

 ## Usage
-You can check the options of SymTuner with the following command:
+You can check the options of SymTuner and see the meaning of each option with the following command:
 ```
 $ symtuner -h
 usage: symtuner [-h] [--klee KLEE] [--klee-replay KLEE_REPLAY] [--gcov GCOV]